plomino/Plomino/doc/src/PlominoDoc/features.rst

     as you probably do not want 'borrowInfo' to be displayed in the database home page, you have to check ``Hide in menu`` in the form **Parameters** tab.

+** New in Plomino 1.5 **

+Sub-forms can be inserted directly in the form layout using TinyMCE.

 Search formula
 --------------